iOS 26

 A faulty or improperly inserted SIM card can cause your iPhone to display SOS mode since the iPhone will not be capable of performing any other functions regularly.

-To make sure it is in working order, carefully remove the SIM card from your iPhone.
+To ensure it is in working order, carefully remove the SIM card from your iPhone.
 Gently wipe it clean with a soft microfiber cloth, and reinsert it correctly (and carefully) into your device.

-Once it’s properly seated in the SIM tray, check if your iPhone is still stuck in SOS mode.
+Once seated correctly in the SIM tray, check if your iPhone is still stuck in SOS mode.

 Restore Your iPhone